Q: What is fastball?

 KMFA has been working on building a fall season.
 Typically the games/practices are held Sept/Oct but may start as early as midaugust depending on the season.

-We try to host winter indoor practices for U10 - U19, these typically lasts from January until March (ending just before school spring break.)
+Winter indoor events for U10 - U20 may be offered from January until March (ending just before school spring break.)
+These events are dependant on venue and facilitator availability.

 Q:Where are games played?

-U12 and older play at Exhibition Park/Charles Anderson as well as travelling to nearby communitites such as Barriere and Merritt for league games
+A: Our league plays at Exhibition Park/Charles Anderson as well as travelling to nearby comunitites such as Barriere, Cache Creek and Merritt for league games.

 Q: What equipment is needed?